 W3: Perception & Engineering researchers: learning how to work together to build hand-based wearable haptic devicesPlace: Room C (1F)

-Max Di Luca Facebook Reality Labs University of Birmingham
+Max Di Luca (Facebook Reality Labs and University of Birmingham)

 Bridging the gap between engineering haptic devices and haptic perception science can be challenging.
-Engineers generally try to create haptic devices and software that outperform previous ones while perception scientists tend to use such devices to create a sensations that can be studied.
-But the two classes of researchers often do so independently with little information exchange.
-To make more than incremental changes to the devices and the understanding of perception researchers from the two fields need to work together providing information to each other and creating a positive feedback loop.
-In such a way device design and scientific understanding of haptic phenomena can progress at ever-increasing pace.
-But to do this a common language needs to be created and information should flow in the two directions.
+Engineers generally try to create haptic devices and software that outperform previous ones while perception scientists tend to use such devices to create sensations that can be studied.
+But the two classes of researchers often do so independently, with little information exchange.
+To make more than incremental changes to the devices and the understanding of perception, researchers from the two fields need to effectively communicate with each other at multiple different levels of abstraction.
+This is particularly challenging, because it requires bi-directional conveyance of nuanced understanding and insight.
+To accomplish this, a common language needs to be created and shared across device design and the science of haptic perception.